gtvj/gtvj.github.io/plans-2020.md

 I practice guitar every day using the resources on ArtistWorks.
 This year I'll:

-* learn twelve songs and submit each of them as a VideoExchange for feedback and refinement.
+* learn <s>twelve</s> ten songs and submit each of them as a VideoExchange for feedback.
 * exceed the 115 hours of practice I did in 2019
 * record all my practice time using the Forest app